 The visualization below shows the improving result of NUS best teams since 2008-present in ACM ICPC Asia Regional Contests and in the ACM ICPC World Finals of the following year.

 To help myself in monitoring the current team members of NUS ACM ICPC teams.
-I put a table that show their past performances in IOI, ICPC, and/or my CS3233 course combined with their dynamic (real-time) online judges performances below. .
+I put a table that show their past performances in IOI, ICPC, and/or my CS3233 course, NTSC 2016 performance, and combined with their dynamic (real-time) CodeForces online judges performance below.

 SH7 rating is currently defined as:

 Past performances in IOI, ICPC, and/or my CS3233 course (50%):